miurahr/py7zr/README.rst

 Dependency
 ==========

-It uses a standard lzma module.
+`py7zr` uses a python3 standard `lzma module`_ for extraction and compression.
+The standard lzma module uses `liblzma`_ that support core compression algorithm of 7zip.

 Minimum required version is Python 3.5.
 Two additional library is required only on Python3.5; contextlib2 and pathlib2.

-Compression is supported on Python 3.6 and later.

-pywin32 module is required on Windows platform.
+Compression is supported on Python 3.6 and later. pywin32 module is required on Windows platform.

 There are other runtime requrements; texttable, pycryptodome